 The recent narrative circulating the media seems to be causing unnecessary alarm among medical graduates who are pursuing PSLF.
 Non-profit hospital systems are typically set up as 501(c)3 entities, and these types of non-profits are expressly listed by the Department as qualified organizations for PSLF.
 Read More

-Please stay tuned for this blog posting for future commentary specific to the experience for PSLF candidates in Public Health (that's you, physicians employed by a 501c3 or government); we'll update this regularly once we've seen what the process and timeline look like.
+Please stay tuned for this blog posting for future commentary specific to the experience for PSLF candidates in Public Health (that's you, physicians employed by a 501c3 or government).

 Generally speaking, the lower a person can keep their monthly payment amount, the greater forgiveness they can achieve.
 So what happens when someone gets married and files a joint tax return?
 Well, they’ll have a higher AGI if their spouse works, resulting in a higher payment, which in turn can result in reduced forgiveness and subsidy savings.
 Read More

 Many physicians rely on financing to purchase new equipment and expand their practice.
 The quality of your credit score can have major implications on several decisions regarding your business and personal financial plan.
 Read More